ziwen-xie/SpamFilter/Readme.md

 If $a>b$, this email is not spam, otherwise,it is spam

 ## Result
-The output accuracy is 0.944
+The output accuracy is 0.944, which is a hgh accuracy.
+It shows that the algorithm can give a plausible prediction result.